wrongu/RocAlphaGo/README.md

 # Current project status

 _This is not yet a full implementation of AlphaGo_.
 Development is being carried out on the `develop` branch.
+The current emphasis is on speed optimizations, which are necessary to complete training of the value-network and to create feasible tree-search.
+See the `cython-optimization` branch for more.

 Selected data (i.e. trained models) are released in our [data repository](http://github.com/Rochester-NRT/RocAlphaGo.data).